 Big Food has learned from the pharmaceutical industry.
 Find like-minded academics and public health people and pay them to do a report or study.
-The pharmaceutical industry knows before it asks doctors to speak, what they are going to say.
-This neatly gets around the issue of any coercion.
+The pharmaceutical industry knows before it asks doctors to speak, what they are going to say and in this way, neatly gets around the issue of coercion.

 As I wrote last week, Kellogg’s commissioned a report on the role of grains in the diet.
-They paid for the report.
-Nutrition Research Australia (NRA) did the report.
+They paid for the report and Nutrition Research Australia (NRA) did the report.

 Big Food tactics on display

-According to the NRA website, it provides “Quality outcomes, focused research in a timely manner”.
-It notes that its founder, a Dr Flávia-Fayet Moore, is a registered nutritionist and accredited practising dietician.
+According to the NRA website, it provides “quality outcomes, focused research in a timely manner”.
+It also notes that its founder, a Dr Flávia-Fayet Moore, is a registered nutritionist and accredited practising dietician.

 Good for her.
 This line of work will be far more profitable than consulting with patients all day.

-It would appear that NRA produces the outcomes that those who engage it like.
+It appears that NRA produces the outcomes that those who engage it like.
 Previous research found that eating breakfast cereal was important for children.
 Nestlé and Cereal partners worldwide commissioned the research.

-The Australian Breakfast Cereal Manufacturers forum provided a research grant for this work.
-It aims to gloss over the sugar content in breakfast cereal.
+The Australian Breakfast Cereal Manufacturers forum provided a research grant for this work that aims to gloss over the sugar content in breakfast cereal.

 Apparently, those who eat breakfast cereal have the lowest “added sugar” intake.
-Given the sugar content of these products, there is no need to add any.
+However, given the sugar content of these products, there is clearly no need to add any.